-Eric Garcia is audio revenue chief of Spanish Broadcasting System and VP/GM of WSKQ & WPAT in New York.
-He manages revenue for the local, national, digital, and entertainment divisions at all SBS O&Os across six markets, including New York, Los Angeles, Miami, Chicago, San Francisco, and Puerto Rico.
-In addition, he manages the overall operations at WSKQ and WPAT.
-Before his current role, Garcia served in various executive positions at SBS in New York as general sales manager, national sales manager, and account manager.
+Eric Garcia is director of sales for Univision/New York.
+He was previously audio revenue chief of Spanish Broadcasting System and VP/GM of WSKQ & WPAT in New York.
+In his former post he managed revenue for the local, national, digital, and entertainment divisions at all SBS O&Os across six markets, including New York, Los Angeles, Miami, Chicago, San Francisco, and Puerto Rico.
+In addition, he managed the overall operations at WSKQ and WPAT.
+Garcia has also served in various executive positions at SBS in New York as general sales manager, national sales manager, and account manager.
 Before joining SBS in 2004, he worked at Interep National Radio Sales in New York as an account manager.
 His hands-on approach to business, open-door policy, and overall passion to continuously evolve and redefine radio as the leader inside the nontraditional revolutionary media space are the things Garcia considers to be most exciting about the industry.

 Tomás Martinez is CEO and owner of Solmart Media, responsible for all management aspects of the company’s three Southwest Florida stations: WZSP-FM, WZZS-FM, and WTMY-AM.
 Martinez has been involved in the radio industry for more than three decades.
 He earlier spent three years as GM and COO of Actualidad Media Group in Miami, managing four stations, and before that he was associated for 10 years with Prisa Radio as general manager of Radio Caracol Miami.
 While there he executed a power upgrade from 5,000 to 50,000 watts and secured the rights to the Miami Dolphins and the Soccer World Cup.
 He has also run the Miami and New York properties for the Radio Unica network.